 There are more reasons people use electronic percussion sounds.
 However, in my opinion, they don’t sound as good as the real thing.

 There are several manufacturers on the market today offering various features in electronic percussion sounds.
-But I chose to go with the Yamaha DTX Multi 12 because of its close-to-natural sounding.
+But I chose to go with this because of its close-to-natural sounding.

-Also, Yamaha has a long experience and a great reputation for designing electronic drum kits.
-The company is one of the worlds for portable kits.
+Also, it has a long experience and a great reputation for designing electronic drum kits.
+The company is one of the worlds for portable drum kits.

 The DTX-Multi12 has a lot to offer in terms of performance.
-It comes with 12 rubber pads that you can play with either sticks or hands.
-A mixture of both feels wonderful.
+The DTX multi 12 drum comes with 12 rubber pads that you can play with either sticks or hands.
+A mixture of both feels wonderful to play.

-Apart from this, there are more than 1000 percussion voices in this small box.
+Apart from this, there are more than 1000 percussion voices in this small box to play.
 As if that is not enough, it carries a selection of keyboard sounds that will push you to the boundaries,

 Not enough yet?
-Don’t worry, Yamaha has included 64MB of Flash ROM that you can use to store your favorite percussion tunes.
+Don’t worry, it has included 64MB of Flash ROM that you can use to store your favorite percussion tunes to play.

-The Yamaha DTX Multi 12 pad aims for big users.
-It features a built-in sequencer and effects, as well as a high level of customizability that targets a wide range player.
-It is a perfect tool for the modern percussionist both in a studio or like a performance setup.
+The kit aims for big users.
+It features a built-in sequencer and effects, as well as a high level of customizability that targets a wide range player to play.
+It is a perfect tool for the modern percussionist both in a studio or like a performance setup to play.

-From the way the pads are framed, there is no waste of space.
+From the way the DTX musical kit is framed, there is no waste of space.
 There are six large ones, measuring about 11 square cm.
 This is a good size, which offers a nice hitting surface.
-It will not be easy to accidentally hit on another pad as long as you are careful.
+It will not be easy to accidentally hit on another kit as long as you are careful.

-The DTX is easy to handle, with its solid plastic torso holding the ground for energetic pounding.
-Two large Inc/Dec buttons echo these.
+The DTX multi 12 is easy to handle and play, with its solid plastic torso holding the ground for energetic pounding.
+The DTX multi 12 electronic has two large Inc/Dec buttons that echo these.

-The parts on the DTX are divided into three sections, the upper, the middle, and the lower.
-There are six slender pads that occupy the top and bottom part, engulfing the larger ones.
+The parts on the DTX multi 12 electronic percussion pad is divided into three sections, the upper, the middle, and the lower.
+There is six slender pad that occupies the top and bottom part, engulfing the larger ones.

-There is a minimal control panel with rubber buttons under the pads.
+There is a minimal control panel with rubber buttons under the kit.
 The same areas also hold the main volume knob and a display.

-The ‘Pad Indicator’ near the controls shows the pad activities, telling you the ones you are playing.
-Most of the preset kits loop with a long hold until you hit the second pad, which means the LED doesn’t do a lot.
+The ‘kit Indicator’ near the controls shows the kit activities, telling you the ones you are playing.
+Most of the preset kits loop with a long hold until you hit the second kit, which means the LED doesn’t do a lot.

 I don’t like the way the control panel is positioned.
 It makes it hard to avoid whacking it accidentally.
 Luckily, you can lock out the panel so that you don’t bring up any function not needed.

-The audio output on the DTX is stereo only.
-This means it does not have any individual outputs, mostly because the rear panel rammed already.
+The audio output on the DTX multi 12 electronic percussion pad is stereo only.
+This means that the DTX multi 12 electronic percussion pad does not have any individual outputs, mostly because the rear panel rammed already.

-You can connect more than five extra pads and turn it into a mini e-drum kit.
+You can connect more than five extra-musical pad and turn it into a mini e-drum kit.
 But you don’t need to go all that way in because you will only be creating a rat nest.

 The presence of stereo audio input, complete with gain control, makes it functional with other devices.
 For those who love playing via headphones, this is a feature you will find very useful.

 The rear panel is fitted with MIDI In/Out sockets, making it a complete device.
 The USB feature here is provided wholesomely.
-The DTX features a bi-directional USB MIDI communication that will work with your PC or Mac, delivering a wonderful recording experience.
+The DTX multi 12 features a bi-directional USB MIDI communication that will work with your PC or Mac, delivering a wonderful recording experience with the DTX.

 Other notable features